 As I mentioned above, once you’re here you have a wealth of things to do.
 Visiting during ski season is a good option during winter while hiking the numerous trails is a good idea when the temperature is warmer.

 1 hour 9 minutes

-The last leg of the Christchurch to Queenstown Road trip may be the shortest part of the trip, but it is still one of the most scenic.
+The last leg of the Christchurch to Queenstown road trip itinerary may be the shortest part of the trip, but it’s arguably the most scenic drive of all.

 You have two options when it comes to the route you take into Queenstown.

 One way is to go straight to Queenstown via State Highway 6A and Cardona and through Arrowtown.

 The other option is to go along State Highway 6 via Cromwell.
 This way may be slightly quicker, but the first route via Cardona and the Crown Range Road is a lot more scenic.

 That said, you can stop at beautiful Lake Dunstan, if you want to see some more spectacular scenery.